MicrosoftDocs/learn/learn-pr/azure/connect-iot-hololens-azure-digital-twins-unity/includes/11-identify-performance-events.md

 ## Clear the alert for turbine T102

-Select the **Send Reset** Command button.
+Select the **Send Reset Command** button.
 This action sends a message to Azure Digital Twin to set the **Alert** property to **False** for the digital twin for turbine T102.

 ## Validate the alert update for turbine T102

-1. Observe the UI panel displaying a message confirming that the update succeeded.
+1. Observe the UI panel that displays a message confirming that the update succeeded.
 1. Flip up your HoloLens 2 or take off your mixed-reality device and return to your PC.
-1. Note the message written to the **DeviceSimulator** console app, indicating that the update succeeded.
+1. Note the message written to the **DeviceSimulator** console app, which indicates that the update succeeded.
 1. Observe the **DeviceSimulator** console app sending normal, or nonalert, telemetry messages, with event code 100 instead of 400, and with *Turbine OK* as the description for Turbine T102.

    > [!NOTE]